xyflow/react-flow-docs/docs/guides/migrate-to-v10.md

 export default BasicFlow;
 ```

-If you want to add, remove or update a node or edge you can only do this by using the ReactFlow instance that you can receive either with the new `useReactFlow` hook or by using the `onPaneReady` handler that gets the instance as a function param.
+If you want to add, remove or update a node or edge you can only do this by using the [ReactFlow instance](/docs/api/react-flow-instance/) that you can receive either with the new `useReactFlow` hook or by using the `onInit` handler that gets the instance as a function param.

 ### 2. Memoize your custom `nodeTypes` and `edgeTypes`

-Whenever you pass new types, we are creating new Component types in the background.
-This means that you should create a new object on every render. **Memoize your nodeTypes and edgeTypes or define them outside of the component when they don't change**.
+Whenever you pass new node or edge types, we create wrapped node or edge component types in the background.
+This means that you should not create a new `nodeType` or `edgeType` object on every render. **Memoize your nodeTypes and edgeTypes or define them outside of the component when they don't change**.

 **Don't do this:**